Find a specialist driving instructor

 Motability Funded Driving Lessons

 This grant funding is only available to Motability customers who have a lease agreement for a car, mobility scooter or powered wheelchair through the scheme.
+It is now only available to customers who have passed the Theory Test.

 For full details go to: https://www.motabilityfoundation.org.uk/charitable-grants/access-to-mobility-grants/driving-lessons/